wwt/curl-requests-foundations/docs/sections/section_2.md

 ### :fontawesome-solid-file-code: Python Requests In Action

 For the most part, only your imagination limits what you can do with REST APIs and **Python Requests**.
 Because of Python's programmatic flexibility, you can automate just about any task exposed by REST APIs.
-Knowing how to use **Python Requests** is a skill that will help you automate simple and highly-complex workflows.
+Knowing how to use **Python Requests** is a skill that will help you automate both complex and straightforward workflows.

 ???+ example "Python Requests Example"